aliasgar1978/nettoolkit/docs/u_doc/pyvig/pyvig_db.rst

 **INFORMATION COLLECTION**

-* First step to generate the visio drawing is to collect informations in an Excel database and make it ready in the format pyVig can read it.
+* First step to generate the visio drawing/design is to collect informations in Excel
+* Second is to make it ready in the format pyVig can read it.

-* There are two ways Excel databse can be prepared.
+There are two ways Excel databse can be prepared.

-  1. Prepare it manually: For details of Excel database requirements see : ``Excel database Preparation Guidelines`` Section.
+  1. Manual: For details of Excel field requirements see : ``Excel database Preparation Guidelines`` Section.
-  2. Prepare it Automatically: with help of pyVig native modules which takes advantage of facts-finders clean files and draft it for you.
+  2. Auto: with help of pyVig native modules which takes advantage of facts-finders clean files and draft it for you.
 Make adjustments to it as necessary

 .. toctree::